GoogleChromeLabs/text-encode-transform-polyfill/DESIGN.md

  - Supporting ES5 would have been possible, but would have made the code harder to understand.
- - This implementation wraps the existing TextEncoder and TextDecoder APIs.
-It would be possible to monkey-patch them in place instead, but it would be more complex.
+ - A previous implementation wrapped the existing TextEncoder and TextDecoder APIs.
+This was considerably simpler and easier to understand, but was inefficient.
+ - For strict compliance, the `readable` and `writable` getters should verify that `this` is of the correct type before attaching a TransformStream to it.
+However, in the context of a polyfill this would interfere with extensibility and so the check is intentionally omitted.
+ - Similarly, no attempt is made to defend against changes to the global object made by other code on the same page.